ranmengyuan/NewsGenerator/README.md

 # Getting started

-NewsGenerator is contains DAO, BEAN, HELPER, News, ToDatabase, Main and more.
+NewsGenerator contains DAO, BEAN, HELPER, News, ToDatabase, Main and more.

 DAO, BEAN, HELPER and ToDatabase are used to control database.